-Homophily is not always a proper guidance for structure learning.
-As shown in Figure 2, Figure 3 and Table 4, homophily is only significantly positively correlated with performance on two datasets, i.e., BlogCatalog and Flickr.
-In most cases, we do not observe positive correlation between the performance and the homophily, in some cases even negatively correlated (on Citeseer and Wiki-cooc).
-These findings suggest that homophily of structure is not a proper guidance for GSL in all cases, which may break the common assumption and call for novel learning objective.
-This observation can be possibly explained by the viewpoint that certain heterophilous structural patterns can be leveraged by GNNs [29, 27], thereby guiding structure learning with homophily given limited supervision may not generate a sufficiently homophilous structure, but break these patterns and leads to suboptimal results.
+4 Homophily is not a proper guidance for structure learning.
+As shown in both Figure 2 and Figure 3, homophily is only significantly positively correlated with performance on two datasets, i.e., BlogCatalog and Flickr.
+In most cases, we do not observe positive correlation between the performance and the homophily.
+These findings suggest that homophily of structure is not a proper guidance for GSL in all cases, which may break the common assumption and expect novel learning objective.
+This can be somhow explained by the viewpoint that certain heterophilous structural patterns can be leveraged by GNNs [22, 20], thereby guiding structure learning with homophily may break these patterns and leading to suboptimal results.